isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 Tuning Database Timeouts
 ~~~~~~~~~~~~~~~~~~~~~~~~

 In rare cases, reading or writing to the database may hang.
-It can be
+This can be
-caused by a temporary network issue or misconfiguration of the proxy
+caused by a temporary network issue, or by misconfiguration of the proxy
 server switching the connection between different database instances.
-These situations are rare, but we have received reports from the users
+These situations are rare, but users have reported
-that Kea can sometimes hang while performing the database IO operations.
+that Kea sometimes hangs while performing database IO operations.
 Setting appropriate timeout values can mitigate such issues.

 MySQL exposes two distinct connection options to configure the read and